How Often Can You Whiten Your Teeth?

 Whitening at Home: Finding the Balance

-How often can you whiten your teeth at home?
-Home whitening kits, whitening trays, and whitening toothpaste offer a more accessible but less potent option compared to professional treatments.
+How often can you whiten your teeth at home, then?
+Home whitening kits, whitening trays, and whitening toothpaste offer a more accessible.
+However, they’re less potent option compared to professional treatments.
 These products often contain peroxide-based bleaching gel but at lower concentrations.

 Recommended Frequency for Home Whitening